 - using force, or threatening to use force, to make you do something that you don’t want to do, or

-- stopping you from leaving somewhere whether you want to or not, such as not allowing you to leave a room or hospital.
+- stopping you from leaving somewhere, such as not allowing you to leave a room or hospital.

 The care home or hospital must get permission from a ‘supervisory body’ before they can lawfully deprive you of your liberty.
 The supervisory body will usually be a primary care trust or a local authority.